 - Cooking workshops between seniors and students through the Culinary Traditions program.

-Through the Culinary Traditions program, we have published a cookbook that is presently available at $6 a copy, or $5 if you buy more than one.
+Through the Culinary Traditions program with youth and seniors, we have published a cookbook that is a great source of creative family recipes passed down through the generations.
+PURCHASE our Culinary Traditions cookbook at $6 a copy, or $5 if you buy more than one.
+Just click on the button below to get your copy!
 You can order your copy (or copies) here by filling out the Culinary Traditions Cookbook Order Form.
 Your purchase will be handled through PayPal.
 An additional $3 will be charged for shipping and handling.